4144414D/e-zero/README.md

 	a) Simple copy and paste all files for FTK Imager CLI in C:\Windows

 	b) Modify your PATH variable to include FTK Imager CLI.

-If using Windows XP or lower, you will also need to install robocopy. http://www.microsoft.com/en-gb/download/details.aspx?id=17657